Jannik Sinner back ahead against Novak Djokovic

 Jannik Sinner breaks the balance again in the second Australian Open semifinal.
 The defending champion went back ahead by a set, winning the third partial in a sprint (6-4) against Novak Djokovic, the world and seeded number four.
 The first and second sets had gone respectively to the Blue and the Serb by the same score (6-3).

 The second set opens with a wonderful point by Sinner who then makes a few too many errors, however.
 Nole rises to the performance with his serve and also in response: in the fourth game at the third useful opportunity he scores, getting the first break of the match (3-1).
-Immediate the reaction of the Blue who conquers three consecutive break points of the counter-break but Novak comes out as a champion (4-1).
-The Serb with an ace saves another break point in the seventh game before closing the second partial with a winning forehand.
+Immediate the reaction of the Blue who conquers three consecutive break points of the counter-break but Novak comes out like a champion (4-1).
+The Serb with an ace saves another break point in the seventh game before closing the second partial with a winning forehand (6-3).

 You may also like...